Blog > Category > Posted: 2023-Jun-29, Updated: 2024-Jul-09

 Tinting

-Tinted glass (grey, green, bronze & blue ) is produced by adding metal oxides to float glass (untreated glass) during manufacture.
-Tinted glass absorbs and re-radiates light and solar energy reducing heat, brightness, and glare inside your home in the summer.
-However, there is no passive solar heating gain in the winter, thus tinted windows do not officially score points as an energy-efficient solution and it is rated the same as non-tinted windows.
+Tinted glass (grey, green, bronze & blue) is produced by adding metal oxides to float glass (untreated glass) during manufacture.
+Tinted glass absorbs and re-radiates light and solar energy, reducing heat, brightness, and glare inside your home in the summer.
+However, there is no passive solar heating gain in the winter, so tinted windows do not officially score points as an energy-efficient solution and are rated the same as non-tinted windows.

 window tinting summertime sun relief